Facts About HVAC UV-C Light Air Quality Benefits

 It is the UV-C section of the spectrum that has germicidal properties, with 253.7 nm being the ideal frequency level at which DNA absorbs the most UV light.

-UV Lights for HVAC – 5 Common Questions and Their Answers
+HVAC UV Lights – 5 Common Questions and Their Answers

 Are Viruses and Bacteria Within My HVAC System a Health Concern?